-Usually when I visit a distillery for the first time, I arrive equipped with a degree of foreknowledge, gained over a few years of fact gathering.
-When I found myself crunching down a gravel path towards Annandale in early October however, it dawned on me just how little I knew about the place.
-Amongst the maelstrom of shiny new distillery openings and the various resuscitations of long slumbering giants, it seemed this charming little site near the Scottish border had rather passed me by.
+Usually, when I visit a distillery for the first time, I arrive equipped with a degree of foreknowledge, gained over a few years of fact-gathering.
+When I found myself crunching down a gravel path towards Annandale in early October, however, it dawned on me just how little I knew about the place.
+Amongst the maelstrom of shiny new distillery openings and the resuscitations of long slumbering giants, this charming little site near the Scottish border had rather passed me by.

-I must confess to being somewhat smitten by it’s location and the walk from the car park provides ample opportunity to admire the little cluster of red stone buildings which lie across a lush green field, huddled amongst woodland which had just begun to show the first signs of Autumn at the time of my visit.
+I must confess to being somewhat smitten by its location and the walk from the car park provided ample opportunity to admire the little cluster of red brick buildings that lay across a lush green field.
+They huddled amongst woodland that had just began to show the first signs of Autumn at the time of my visit.

-At the end of the path stands an ornate, wrought-iron gateway, through which another pathway rounds the original onsite warehouse and deposits the visitor in front of the distillery proper for the first time.
+At the end of the path stood an ornate, wrought-iron gateway, through which another pathway rounded the original onsite warehouse and deposited me in front of the distillery proper for the first time.

-Annandale has a traditional distillery profile, complete with Doig-esque pagoda roof.
-It’s buildings are arranged around a central courtyard with shop to the right and cafe to the left.
+Annandale has a traditional distillery profile, complete with a Doig-esque pagoda roof.
+Its buildings are arranged around a central courtyard with a shop to the right and a cafe to the left.
 The scene is rather dominated by a large stone chimney, at the foot of which lies what appears to be some sort of archaeological excavation.
-Closer inspection reveals this to be the site of the old distilleries pot stills with brick-work and fire-pits still clearly visible.
+Closer inspection reveals this to be the site of the old distillery’s still-house with brickwork fire-pits still clearly visible.

-Over the long years that followed, the empty buildings fell into disrepair and it looked to all the world like the distilleries story was at an end.
+Over the long years that followed, the empty buildings fell into disrepair and it looked to all the world like the distillery’s story was at an end.
 Then, the site came to the attention of David Thomson and Teresa Church, owners of market research company MMR Group.
-The pair became fascinated by the history of the place and set out on a course which would eventually see them bring distillation back to this part of the Scottish countryside.
-It took seven long years to restore the buildings to their former glory but with the expert assistance of the late Dr. Jim Swan, the distillery was producing spirit by November of 2014.
+The pair became fascinated by the history of the place and set out on a course that would eventually see them bring distillation back to this part of Scotland.
+It took seven long years to restore the buildings to their former glory but with the expert assistance of the late Dr Jim Swan, the distillery was producing spirit by November of 2014.

-Since it’s rebirth, Annandale has produced two individual single malt brands named ‘Man o’ Words’ and ‘Man o’ Sword’ after Robert Burns and Robert the Bruce, both of whom have links to the area.
-Bottled as limited edition single cask expressions, they have thus far retailed at what can only be described as a premium price point, though it seems safe to assume prices will drop as more stock becomes available in the coming years.
-At the current time however, they remain a little rich for this reviewer and I shall bide my time until a more affordable version of this admittedly interesting malt becomes available.
+Since its rebirth, Annandale has produced two individual single malt brands named ‘Man o’ Words’ and ‘Man o’ Sword’ after Robert Burns and Robert the Bruce, both of whom have links to the area.
+Bottled as limited edition single cask expressions, they have thus far retailed at what can only be described as a premium price point, though it was suggested that prices would drop as more stock became available in the coming years.
+At the current time, however, they remain a little rich for this reviewer and I shall bide my time until a more affordable version of this admittedly interesting malt becomes available.